Assembling your data

 Geospatial data

 Geospatial data is often referred to as having two main types: raster and vector.
 These two data types, while both geospatial, are very different from one another.
 Raster data is data which is made up of pixels arranged in a grid, whereas vector data is made up of vertices and the paths between them – creating geometries that represent real-world features or phenomena.
-If you’re working with satellite imagery, landuse/landcover data, or climatic data, it’s likely raster.
+If you’re working with continuous geospatial features such as satellite imagery, landuse/landcover data, topography, or climatic data, you’re likely using raster data.
 If you’re working with points, lines, or polygons, that’s likely vector data.

 Finding geospatial data